Should the Netherlands open its doors to the Yazidi refugees? – DutchReview

 The forgotten people

-Dutch writer and freelance journalist, Brenda Boscolo, has written a book in which she details the Yazidi genocide through personal stories.
+Dutch writer and freelance journalist, Brenda Stoter Boscolo, has written a book in which she details the Yazidi genocide through personal stories.
 The book’s title, The Forgotten People, is grim and seems accurate.
-Boscolo has been to the region three times and has conducted extensive interviews with the Yazidi.
+Brenda has been to the region many times and has conducted extensive interviews with the Yazidi.

 In an interview with DutchReview she expressed the Yazidi’s disbelief in the slow response of the international community.
 “They are very proud of Nadia’s Nobel, but they feel it is clearly not enough.”